Brownsburg DUI Defense Lawyer

 Keep in mind that the state will keep every DUI conviction on your record, and it will be regarded as a prior conviction forever.
 Some of the penalties you may face for a first-time or repeat DUI conviction in Indiana include:

-• A person with a previous DUI conviction that happened less than five years from the date of the current violation can have their driver’s license suspended for one to two years.
+If your previous DUI conviction occurred within five years of your current violation, your driver’s license may be suspended for one to two years.

-• A person who drives drunk with a BAC level of 0.15% or more can be imprisoned for up to one year and fined $5,000.
+DUI offenders with a BAC between 0.08% and 0.15% might face imprisonment for up to 60 days and a $500 fine.
+Those with a BAC of 0.15% or more could be imprisoned for up to one year and fined $5,000.

 A woman taking a breathalyzer test who needs to call a brownsburg DUI defense lawyer